Europe’s Sustainability Rules at a Crossroads

 Session 1

-With Anna Lindstedt, ESG Supply Chain Expert, Stratsys
+With Anna Lindstedt, ESG Supply Chain Lead, Stratsys

 Risks in the value chain often emerge both at the supplier and product level.
 Anna shares her insights on how companies can navigate these two perspectives where suppliers are typically first-tier, yet the most significant risks are often found deeper in the chain.